-- C. Review and Action on Landscape Plan Changes from Site Plan Application SP-2017-02 - i.
+C. Review and Action on Landscape Plan Changes from Site Plan Application SP-2017-02

+- i.
 Review Staff Report and Applicant Comments.
 Spranger summarized the report. - ii.
 Plan Commissioner Questions and Comments.
 None. - iii.
 Motions with Conditions

-Motion to accept alternate landscape plan for parcel 6-27-958.091A3 with the condition that the applicant submits fees in lieu-of-landscaping totaling \$9,790 by December 31, 2024, and installs remaining landscaping as shown in approved plan or install 1,175 pts on another site in the city by September.
+Motion to accept alternate landscape plan for parcel 6-27-958.091A3 with the condition that the applicant submits fees in lieu-of-landscaping totaling \$9,790 by December 31, 2024,2024 or installs remaining landscaping as shown in approved plan and installs 1,175 pts on another site in the city by September 1, 2025.